Dataenthusiast23/LITA_CAPSTONE_PROJECT/README.md

   -Customer by subscription type: This aim at knowing the number of subscriber and the type of package they belong

-  -Total Reveue: this represent the total sales made by the servive provider within the two years included in the dataset
+  -Total Reveue: this represent the total sales made by the servive provider within the year included in the dataset

   -Total number of cancelled subscription: this seeks to calculate the number of cancellations by subscribers.